 Dr Hannah Bunting

 Dr Hannah Bunting is Lecturer in Quantitative British Politics and SMART Skills Co-ordinator at the Exeter Q-Step Centre.
 She is part of the Department for Social and Political Sciences, Philosophy and Athropology.

 Hannah also engages with the media as part of her passion for science communication.
-She has worked for Sky News, appeared on BBC and Channel 4 television and several radio stations including BBC Devon, Coventry, Greatest Hits Radio and Heart Radio.
+She has worked for Sky News, appeared on BBC and ITV television, several radio stations including BBC Radio 5 Live, and international outlets such as ABC and France 24.

 You can find Hannah on twitter @_HannahBunting

 Hannah is open to supervising postgraduate researchers on a number of topics.
 She specialises in British and electoral politics, and also works on political trust and gender.
 She is particularly interested in supervising those from underrepresented backgrounds and nontraditional career pathways to academia.
 Please contact Hannah via email if you have a project you'd like to discuss.